-Often, the traditional formats are no longer resonating with the majority of today’s audiences.
 For example, according to Bowls Australia census information, membership at bowls clubs declined every year between 1983 and 2013.
-Bowls Australia has done some great work to arrest this trend through initiatives such as Jack Attack, but the revitalisation of the sport, in my opinion, has been driven by barefoot bowls which have offered bowls in a social and entertaining way, embraced by the next generation of participants.
+Bowls Australia has done some great work to arrest this trend through initiatives such as Jack Attack.
+The revitalisation of the sport, in my opinion, has been driven by barefoot bowls.
+It has offered bowls in a social and entertaining way, embraced by the next generation of participants.
 Much to the chagrin of many of the sport’s traditionalists.

 Cricket, one of the highest participation sports in the country has recognised the huge challenge to attract new participants and responded accordingly.
 In Cricket Australia’s strategic plan 2017 – 2022, two of its major pillars:

 - We will create the best participation experiences to grow junior cricket

 - We will give fans what they want and grow big bash

 Cricket Australia recognise that power now belongs to the sporting consumer.
 So, they are now tailoring their offerings to provide fans and players exactly the experience they want.

 My 6-year-old daughter chose to do Auskick, AFL’s introduction program.
 After each Auskick session, all the kids come together, and they give out participation awards and prizes.
 The kids absolutely love the weekly presentations.
 They always try their best (and fairest) in the hope they will get one of the weekly awards.
 It adds to the fun and experience of the activity.
 It is also one of the major reasons my daughter goes back each week.